 Working on an expired tourist visa:

-This option is for Americans entering on a 90-day tourist visa and “working under the table” illegally during that 90 days and then overstaying their visa while working at a language school or private tutoring.
-This is extremely common as most Americans are not in a government program or on a student visa.
+This option is for Americans entering on a 90-day tourist visa and “working under the table” illegally during that 90 days and then overstaying their visa while private tutoring.

 Pro tip: Border Hopping to get a renewal on a tourist visa - Not Happening.